Revision Rhinoplasty Newport Beach

 The general rule is one year from the primary surgery.
 There are two categories of patients who ask this question.
 Some patients think their nose still looks too large or not refined enough after the initial surgery.
 These patients should wait the entire year because it is usually in the second half of the year that refinement takes place.
 If after one year the concerns persist, revision rhinoplasty may be warranted.
 The other group of patients has a specific abnormality (dent, collapsed tip, narrowed nostrils, etc.) that will likely not improve if given more time.
 For these patients, I suggest waiting at least 6-9 months before undergoing revision surgery just to let the majority of the swelling resolve.

-Cartilage is used during rhinoplasty for either structural grafts or to achieve cosmetic changes.
-The cartilage in the septum is very well suited for these purposes.
-Many times during revision surgery, the cartilage available in the septum has been taken or damaged in the initial surgery, and there are limited other sites to obtain strong and straight cartilage.
-The ears may be used but the cartilage is soft and curved – this is not a good option if you need structural support.
-A rib graft is obtained from the cartilage portion of the ribcage where the rib bones join the breastplate or sternum.
-In women, an incision is made in the crease below the breast so it will ultimately not be visible.
-The cartilage is removed and there is ample supply to use for any grafting purpose.
+Many times during revision surgery, the cartilage available in the septum has been taken or damaged in the initial rhinoplasty, and there are limited other sites to obtain strong and straight cartilage.
+The ears may be used, but the cartilage is soft and curved; this is not a good idea if you need structural support.

-A poly beak deformity is when the tip of the nose remains full after all the swelling has resolved.
-Early in the healing process, the swelling in the supra-tip can mimic this finding, but this will resolve.
-When the dorsum is lowered too much and the cartilage at the tip is not enough, this deformity can result.
-It looks very rounded from the profile view with an ill-defined tip.
-It can also result from the tip cartilages that are very curved and give the illusion of fullness to the tip – though they are just tenting it up.
+This deformity can result when the dorsum is lowered too much and the cartilage at the tip is not enough.
+From the profile view, it looks very rounded with an ill-defined tip.
+It can also result from the tip cartilages that are very curved and give the illusion of fullness to the tip — though they are just tenting it up.

 Another problem that can arise from primary rhinoplasty is the collapse of the middle portion of the nose.
-The cartilage support for the side of the nose can fall in from their natural attachment.
+The cartilage support for the side of the nose can fall in from its natural attachment.
 This shows up like an upside-down “V” on photographs.
-There is a shadow below the nasal bones and above where these cartilages should be attached.
-This can be corrected with the placement of spreader grafts or other combinations of maneuvers with a revision rhinoplasty.

 I’m happy with my results